 There were laughs shared, stories told and new people I met.
-Most people really only knew Levi and Chelsea.
+Most people really only knew my brother, Levi, and my sister, Chelsea.
 I tended to be the silent, shy and quiet one.
 And those two, well anyone that truly knows us knows I don’t have to say much more.
 They both would do enough talking that I didn’t have to.

 Everything fell together, just as we had planned.
 Just the way dad would have wanted it.

 As I woke at 4 that morning with sleepy eyes (from two hours of sleep mind you), a pounding head and an aching heart, it was time to prepare for yet another day.
 However, I laid there and thought about our ups and downs.
 I thought about the- if only’s, the sorrows, the good and bad times.
-The harsh words we spoke when our stubborn-headedness stood in our way.
-The memories we shared.
-I felt sick of a broken heart, and it still to this day pains and my stomach churns knowing he is no longer here.
+The harsh words we spoke when our stubborn-headedness stood in our way and the memories we shared.
+I felt sick of a broken heart.
+It still to this day pains and my stomach churns knowing he is no longer here.
 For anyone who has lost a loved one surly knows what I’m talking about.

 I would say that it’s time to get rid of my tear-streaked pillow but its not.
 There will be many more tears, sleepless hours and endless thoughts.
 I told myself to buck up, show up, be tough, and hold my head high.
 My dad, despite all his ways, was a great man.
 You either liked him or you didn’t.
 I will take pride in knowing that he is happy now.
 His pain is no more.
 The suffering is over and he is in a much better place.
 I loved him and he loved me.
 I was his Tonto.
 When God looked down and said, jump on cowboy it’s time to go, he gladly did just that.
 He had one hell of a ride here on this earth and the memories are left behind.